Bacterial microcompartment: Protein families forming the shell

-The BMC shell appears icosahedral or quasi-icosahedral, and is formed by (pseudo)hexameric and pentameric protein subunits.
-Structures of intact shells have been determined for three functionally distinct: BMC types, carboxysomes, the GRM2 organelles involved in choline catabolism and a metabolosome of unknown function.
+The BMC protein shell appears icosahedral or quasi-icosahedral, and is formed by (pseudo)hexameric and pentameric protein subunits.
+Structures of intact shells have been determined for three functionally distinct BMC types: carboxysomes, the GRM2 organelles involved in choline catabolism, and a metabolosome of unknown function.
 Collectively, these structures shown that the basic principles of shell assembly are universally conserved across functionally distinct BMCs.

 The BMC shell protein family

 The major constituents of the BMC shell are proteins containing Pfam00936 domain(s).
 These proteins form oligomers that are hexagonal in shape and form the facets of the shell.

 Single-domain proteins (BMC-H)

 The BMC-H proteins, which contain a single copy of the Pfam00936 domain, are the most abundant component of the facets of the shell.
 The crystal structures of a number of these proteins have been determined, showing that they assemble into cyclical hexamers, typically with a small pore in the center.
 This opening is proposed to be involved in the selective transport of the small metabolites across the shell.
 Most BMCs contain multiple distinct types of BMC-H proteins (paralogs) that tile together to form the facets, likely reflecting the range of metabolites that must enter and exit the shell.